viviannevilar/webscraper/Readme.md

 While the scripts are running you can't use your computer to do something else or it won't work properly (because Safari needs to be active with the window/tab that is being used open as current one).

+The scripts work as of 18/02/2021, but if the website is updated it may no longer work (for example, change in class names, change in structure, etc).

+To run a script, open it with Script Editor (mac) and click on the run (play) button on the top left hand side corner of the window.

 The functions used in each script can be found at the end of each file.

 ## Coles